Click to order Yakuza 0 PS4 from ozgameshop.com

 Look, I get it.
 Games built specifically for Japanese audiences are received by Western consumers like a dish of fugu (adored by diehards, an acquired taste to some and outright poison to others).
 I'd be very surprised if you couldn't learn to love the cultural exchange that is Yakuza 0, though.
 It's the hard-boiled crime drama where you bust heads with stolen bicycles, smash out hilaribad karaoke and nail high-scores in Space Harrier during the hedonistic 80s.

 Also, being a prequel, this is the perfect hopping on point for newcomers.
 In no time, you'll be brought up to speed on mainstay protagonist Kazuma Kiryu and series regular Goro Majima as they fight like hell through Tokyo and Osaka to climb the underworld ladder (typically by buying skills, 3D brawling and chugging enough caffeine drinks to kill a small horse).
 Do yourself a favour and order this unique cocktail of drama, humour and a shotgun approach to quirky, distracting mini-games.
+Let's take a part of the power struggle for all the dark organizations across Japan!

 Click to order Yakuza 0 PS4 from ozgameshop.com